almostserena/workshopology-website-generator/index.md

 ***

 # Organize Events.
 Workshopology is a series of event that can be organized all around the world.
 They can be local, national or international.
 The instructions are open, you can reuse, modify and build upon them.
-Check them out.
+[Check "how to" out](http://workshopology.github.io/howto).
 ---

 # Past events: [Making laboratories](http://workshopology.github.io/Making%20Laboratories%202016), MUSE Trento, 22-23 May 2016